 TAGGING KIT SHIPPING

-- We ship to time the arrival of your tags with peak migration in your area.
+- Please use the map and chart above to determine your approximate delivery time.
+We ship to time the arrival of your tags with peak migration in your area.
 For example, if peak migration in your area is in October, we will ship your tags in late September.

 - Tagging kits ship via USPS First Class Mail without tracking numbers.